Merced High School

 Merced High School is located in Merced, California, United States.
 It is a part of the Merced Union High School District.

 The current enrollment is over 1,800 students in grades 9 through 12.
-The school is currently under Principal Marcus Knott and Associate Principals Brett Nickelson, Joel Sebastian, Phaedra Hofmann and Lea Smith.
+The school is currently under Principal Marcus Knott and Associate Principals Ashley Silveria, Joel Sebastian, Phyllis Huffman and Lea Smith.

 Academics

 The Merced High School Advanced Placement program is open for any student who wishes to be challenged in the fields of chemistry, English, physics, government, Spanish, biology, calculus, statistics and studio art.
 The teachers at Merced High School try to ensure that their students work their hardest, which explains the high percentage of students who pass the Advanced Placement examinations with a score of 3, 4, or 5.
 Merced High School's Advanced Placement exam and test scores have earned it a place among the Top 1300 schools in the United States by Newsweek magazine.
 The school has also earned a Bronze Award from U.S. News & World Report, having been cited as one of the top 1,800 schools in the United States.

 The Merced High Academic Decathlon team took the title of Merced County Champions (10 years in a row 2009-2018) and competed in Sacramento in March 2015, coming in 51st place in the state of California.